OutSystems/docs-product/src/building-apps/application-templates/intro.md

 ## Forge application templates

 Forge application templates are provided by the OutSystems Community and shared at [Forge](https://www.outsystems.com/forge/#category=templates).
-Once you install an application template from Forge, you can select it when you're creating a new app, just like other application templates.
+Navigate to **Category** and install the app template.
+Once you install an app template from Forge, you can select it when you're creating a new app, just like other application templates.